 What Is Titration?
-And How To Do It Right
+Benefits, Tips and How To Do It Right

 What is Titration?

 According to science, titration is the process of figuring out the smallest amount of the active ingredient in a medicine’s formulation to produce the intended effects.

 Titration is when patients select the medication dosage that will treat their symptoms the best while having the fewest side effects.

 Based on health circumstances, medical history, current medications, and how a patient responds to the new prescription, doctors will assess each case individually and prescribe the proper titration.